modelica/ModelicaSpecification/Tutorial.md

     y = 7 - 2*x; // fine
   end when;
 ```
-Here, variable y is held constant when the when-clause is de-activated and x is computed from
+Here, variable `y` is held constant when the when-clause is de-activated and `x` is computed from
-the first equation using the value of y from the previous event instant.
+the first equation using the value of `y` from the previous event instant.

-When-clauses in equation sections can have only one branch.
-However, in algorithm sections,
+It is also possible to have multiple branches by using `elsewhen` either in an equation or in an algorithm.
-elsewhen branches are possible.
-This is useful, in order to define priorities between discrete
-actions, such as:
+This is useful, in order to define priorities between discrete actions, such as:
 ```Modelica
   Boolean open;
 algorithm